COSC3020/recurrence-analysis-NolanBerg/README.md

    $T(n) \in O(n^5)$

-Sources: Used google to make the recurrence relation
+Sources: Used google/ai to make the recurrence relation